rancher/rancher.github.io/rancher/v1.5/en/kubernetes/index.md

 ### Adding a Private Registry To Kubernetes

 Private registries can be used with Kubernetes services by adding your [private registry]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/registries/) in your Kubernetes environment.

-### Kubernetes Namespaces

-Rancher supports the ability to manage different Kubernetes namespaces.
-In the upper left hand corner next to the environment, you will be able to see which **Namespace** that you are working in.
-After the first host is added, Rancher creates the `default` namespace.

-#### Adding Namespaces

-To add an additional namespace into Kubernetes, click on the current namespace and a dropdown of available namespaces and **Manage Namespaces** will appear.
-Click on **Manage Namespaces**.

-In the **Namespaces** page, click on **Add Namespace**.
-Update the configuration file and click **Create**.

-#### Editing Namespaces

-For existing namespaces, in the **Namespaces** page, click on **Edit** in the namespace's dropdown to update it.
-Click on **Save**.

-#### Switching Namespaces

-In the dropdown of namespaces, you can select the namespace that you want to launch services in to switch between the namespaces.